tberchanov/StrictPro/README.md

 * Add dialog rate limiting (trottling).

-* Add penalties priority.
-Death penalty should be executed lastly

-* Do deathOnNetwork according to documentation: require detectNetwork, run before any penalty.

 * Add timing and other metadata to the DropBox penalty log.

 * Implement more penalties executors: NotificationPenaltyExecutor, ToastPenaltyExecutor, VibrationPenaltyExecutor, SoundPenaltyExecutor.